 If you are an adult with a learning disability or require additional support needs, want to be more independent, and get along with others, then you can come along as long as we are right for each other.

 We strongly believe in building on ability.
 Our experience in education, business and industry has shown us that everybody brings something different, individual and valuable to the group; whether that be skills, qualities, personality or talent.
 With that in mind, our programs change constantly to meet the needs and aspirations of our group members.

 How do you join Muntsy’s?

-It’s easy - you just try before you buy!
-It is important that we say right at the start that people usually have to pay to come to our groups.
+It’s easy - you just try it before you buy!
+We must say right at the start that people usually have to pay to come to our groups.
 So, before we start getting bogged down with paperwork etc then try us first!

-We will design a taster programme that’s free and for a period of time, that’s best for you.
+We will design a free taster programme and that's best for you for a period of time.

 During your taster programme, our team will keep an eye on how things are going and we will decide together on the next steps.
 Once a place has been offered, our team will work closely with you to identify appropriate, realistic and achievable outcomes.
 Together we will work towards achieving those goals.

 Sometimes, we are not right for each other and we will do all we can to direct you to another service provider that might be.

 Who runs the programmes?

 A team of skilled and qualified group leaders and supporters run the programmes.
 They come from a range of professional backgrounds and are highly valued and considered our most important asset.